Project-MONAI/MONAI/docs/source/lazy_resampling.rst

 we'll focus on :class:`monai.transforms.compose.Compose` and :class:`LazyTrait<monai.transforms.traits.LazyTrait>`/
 :class:`LazyTransform<monai.transforms.transform.LazyTransform>` and the way that they interact with each other.

 Compose
 +++++++

 :class:`monai.transforms.compose.Compose<Compose>` gains a number of new arguments that can be used to control resampling behaviour.
 Each of them is covered in its own section:

-*``lazy``*
+lazy
+""""

 ``lazy`` controls whether execution is carried out in a lazy manner or not.
 It has three values that it can take: